Preconditioned Regularized Wasserstein Proximal Sampling: Preconditioned Backwards Regularized Wasserstein Proximal Method

 This has the advantage of avoiding one computation of $V$, which is already implicitly used in the normalizing constants $\gZ$.
 To further simplify, let $\tX$ be the matrix of particles

 The above iteration can thus be written as

 where $\nabla V(\tX) = $, $W$ is defined in \cref{eq:interactionSimple}, and $\softmax(W)_{i,j} = \softmax(W_{i,\cdot})_j$ is a row-stochastic matrix (and therefore, $\softmax(W)^\top$ is a column-stochastic matrix).
-This formulation has the advantage of being easily parallelizable (or serially computed, depending on memory restrictions), assuming that the normalizing constant can be easily computed.
+Computing this interaction matrix requires the typical $\mathcal{O}(N^2)$ operations for interacting particle methods.
+This formulation is parallelizable using common GPU libraries such as PyTorch or JAX, assuming that the normalizing constant can be easily computed.
 Summarizing, the PBRWP update is given in \Cref{alg:PBRWP}, which details the steps used in practice.

 \SetKwComment{Comment}{/* }{ */}

 \begin{remark} The corresponding limit of \cref{eq:PrecondBRWP} as $\eta \rightarrow 0$ satisfies the modified Fokker--Planck equation